christopher-ward/SCIP-Accessibility/index.md

 ### Navigation
   - Addition of Footer navigation will greatly increase ease of site navigation
-  - Addition of "Home" link in Menu / Navigation will also improved ease of traversal
+  - Addition of "Home" link in Menu / Navigation will also improve ease of traversal (I noticed the addition of a "Home" link after writing these points, but left for emphasis)
     - Not obvious that the header at the top is a link back to the home page
       - Could confuse some users
       - Best to have a "Home" link as well